openochem/ochem-external-tools/README.md

 program-linux   - for 64bits Linux
 program-aarch64 - for 64bits ARM architecture running on m* mac (ubuntu running as virtual machine on m* mac)

-INSTRUCTIONS_OCHEM in each folder contain instructions which were used to configure and compile each respective module
+README in each folder contain instructions which were used to configure and compile each respective module